Dr Alice Moseley

 - POLM227M - Behavioural Public Policy and Administration

-I am a fellow of the Higher Education Academy and convene modules on behavioural public policy and administration, and political and civic engagement.
-I coordinate the MPA with Applied Studies Programme and supervise undergradute and postgraduate dissertation students as well as supervising doctoral students.
+I am a fellow of the Higher Education Academy and convene modules on political and civic engagement, public policy and public administration.
+I particularly enjoy teaching approaches which incoporate inquiry based learning and other forms of active classroom learning.
+I currently coordinate the MPA with Applied Studies Programme, the Politics MRes programme, and supervise undergradute and postgraduate dissertation students as well as supervising doctoral students.